Accepted Manuscript Types

 Systematic Review and Meta-analysis: A systematic review answers a defined research question by collecting and summarizing all empirical evidence that fits pre-specified eligibility criteria.
 A meta-analysis is the use of statistical methods to summarize the results of these studies.

-Methodological papers: Manuscripts containing a description of novel methods and significant improvements to tried-and-tested basic research techniques related to cancer are welcomed.
+Methodological papers: Manuscripts containing a description of novel methods and significant improvements to tried-and-tested basic research techniques related to cancer are welcome.
 The manuscript has to provide readers with new tools and skills to improve their methodology and/or conduct their research.

 Editorials: Opinions of recognized leaders in cancer specialties.
 Editorials are generally solicited by the Editor-in-Chief and are related to a manuscript on the same issue.
 The length should not exceed 2,400 words and with no more than 20 references.